Research | Expository | Talks | Organization | Figures

 Solves the problem posed by Ehler and Gröchenig of proving that there exist asymptotically optimal sequences of $t$-design curves on the 3-sphere.

-Proves existence of approximate and weighted $t$-design curves satisfying certain desirable properties which achieve the optimal asymptoitic order of length of spherical $t$-design curves on the $d$-sphere for all odd $d$ in the approximate setting and all $d$ in the weighted setting.
-Explicit formulas for such weighted $t$-design curves on the 2-sphere and 3-sphere are given for all $t$.
+Proves existence of asymptotically optimal approximate and weighted $t$-design curves satisfying certain desirable properties on the $d$-sphere for all odd $d$ in the approximate setting and all $d$ in the weighted setting, solving analogues of a problem posed by Ehler and Gröchenig.
+Explicit constructions are provided and formulas for such weighted $t$-design curves on the 2-sphere and 3-sphere are given for all $t$.

 Expository: